Georgia is the ultimate European travel destination.

 Traveling to Georgia is safe, really, including for solo women.

 Are you traveling to Central Asia?
-Here you can find all my guides to the Stan countries
+Check my travel guide to Central Asia

 Georgia is a country with many layers of history, absolutely fascinating, yet, and, surprisingly, they have been able to maintain their strong culture and character, very different from anywhere else you may have been to.